katjakarhu/OpenCAQDA/README.md

 - CSV and Excel file coding (can be circumvented by converting to PDF or txt)
 - DOCX coding (can be circumvented by converting to PDF or txt)
 - RTF file coding (can be circumvented by converting to PDF ot txt)
+- Many projects open at the same time